Here are some extracts from questions people have asked me. Please click on the questions below for the answers.

 Yes, clients do have to put in regular practise time (as with everything in life that’s worthwhile), however there’s potentially a lot to gain by trying the method out- even just one lesson would be helpful and will give you an idea as to how it works and whether you are prepared to put in the (minimal- and enjoyable) effort required.

-The type of knowledge Bates Method provides doesn’t usually cause “rapid” improvement, it’s usually more a case of weeks and months.
-That’s probably why it hasn’t yet caught on into the mainstream – in our goal oriented, stress-filled western culture, people want quick fixes, which require no or minimal effort on their part, or not at all.
+The Bates Method may cause sudden and rapid improvement, but more often, it’s a case of weeks and months, even years.
+But some improvement is usually immediately noticeable, which is very motivating, and it continues throughout the process.
+This slowness is probably why it hasn’t yet caught on into the mainstream (though we hope it will soon!:)) In our goal-oriented, stress-filled western culture, people want quick fixes, which require no or minimal effort on their part, or else they can’t be bothered.
+Fortunately not everyone thinks this way, and they are the ones who try it out and reap the benefits!

 Unfortunately, the “quick fix” provided by glasses or operations, doesn’t solve or heal the underlying condition actually causing the vision problem.
 This condition is often due to strain.
 The relaxing, rehabilitating, regenerating and healing effect of the Bates Method on the eyes and mind, enable the health of the eyes and clarity of vision to return, as much as is possible.